mhujer/blog.martinhujer.cz/source/_posts/2019/2019-10-23-how-to-configure-phpstan-for-symfony-applications.md

 return new Application($kernel);
 ```

-The final configuration for `phpstan-symfony` should look like this:
+The configuration file `phpstan.neon` should look like this:

 ```neon
 parameters: